lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 ## Background

 The philosophy of the method is to do scientific falsification (see Karl Popper).
 Actions are more or less experiments to prove/disprove presumptions.
-The idea behind OPA is that you cannot solve the current incident because your presumptions are lacking and it helps you to do better.
+The assumption is that the reason why you cannot solve the current incident is that your presumptions are lacking and switching to the OPA methods helps you to fix this and solve the incident.

 ## When to use it?